JackJ30/GoombaRender/README.md

 # Goomba Render + Engine
 This is a work in progress repo.
 The engine doesn't function at this point.
 Right now this is loosely based on TheCherno's game engine and opengl series.
+I will also be using [this renderer](https://github.com/htmlboss/OpenGL-Renderer) for some reference.

 ## Dependencies
 I don't think there are any right now, besides CMake and C++ stuff.